SPawson/Card-Match/README.md

 <h3>Acknowledgements</h3>
 <p>The game idea was inspired by other projects featured on Youtube such as by Traversy Media</p>

-<p>Thank you to members of the Slack community for assistance when I was encountering issues during the development and to my family friends for assisting with the testing of this application.</p>
+<p>Thank you to members of the Slack community and my mentor Tony Montaro for assistance when I was encountering issues during the development and to my family friends for assisting with the testing of this application.</p>